 When we returned from holidays, and we were still battling jetlag, we wanted some simple one-pot meals.
 This pasta dish recipe from Yasmin Fahr over at seriouseats.com only needed minimal shopping, cooking and washing up.
 A perfect fit.
 Besides the kale, all the ingredients are pretty much storeroom/fridge staples.
 I only found some baby kale (it’s getting pretty much towards the end of the season), so added some wild spinach in the mix.

-The recipe is really easy to make and the flavours are blended nicely as you are using the same pan for everything: sautéing the pancetta, onions, garlic, dried chili and mushrooms and after removing the mixture using it for boiling the pasta and greens in the stock and mixing everything together.
-The final touch of lemon juice and grating of parmesan lifted the whole dish and makes it even tastier.
+The recipe is super easy to make and the flavors are blended nicely as you are using the same pan for everything: sautéing the pancetta, onions, garlic, dried chili and mushrooms and after removing the mixture using it for boiling the pasta and greens in the stock and mixing everything.
+The final touch of lemon juice and a grating of parmesan lifted the whole dish and made it even tastier.
 Ideal for a quick weekday dinner!

 The recipe is pretty accurate and indeed serves 4.

 The only thing that didn’t work out was that the stock (the recipe provides for 1 liter / 4 cups of stock on 500g /1 lbs of dried pasta) didn’t evaporate quite as much as expected.
-Could be that it was wasn’t boiling hard enough, but the fact that the stock didn’t evaporate enough can be easily resolved by changing the sequence of the recipe a bit:
+It could be that it was wasn’t boiling hard enough, but can be easily resolved by changing the sequence of the recipe a bit:

 - cook the pasta and the greens in the stock, but don’t add the mushroom mix just yet

-- when the pasta is almost cooked and greens are wilted, reserve half a cup of the cooking liquid and drain the rest
+- when the pasta is almost cooked, and greens are wilted, reserve 125ml / ½ cup of the cooking liquid and drain the rest

-- add back the pasta and greens to the pan, combine with the mushroom mixture and add half the reserved liquid to the pasta to get a creamy sauce
+- add back the pasta and greens to the pan, combine with the mushroom mixture and start by adding half the reserved cooking liquid to the pasta to get a creamy sauce

 Verdict: 9/10; Will definitely be made again